 Dangerous walking conditions exist in many places, from the sidewalk with a steep decline that is unmarked to the recently polished set of stairs in an office building.

 Homeowners and business operators are required by law to maintain their premises, so pedestrians remain safe when on their property.
 When they fail to take reasonable care in keeping their property free of hazards, their negligence can cause you to fall and suffer more than a skinned knee.

-For more than a quarter of a century, Hensley Law Office has been representing victims of slip-and-fall accidents who have been injured due to a property owner’s failure in upkeep.
+For more than 25 years, Hensley Law Office has been representing victims of slip-and-fall accidents who have been injured due to a property owner’s failure in upkeep.
 As a preeminent trial attorney in Greenup County, Jeff Hensley, our principal lawyer, has substantial experience in designing legal strategies that effectively promote personal injury claims in court.
 Drawing on his extensive litigation practice and legal knowledge, Jeff can tailor a plan to help you obtain maximum compensation for your injuries.

 Receive The Settlement You Deserve

 Addressing the harm caused by a slip-and-fall often requires more than a Band-aid.
 Victims of these injuries can suffer from concussions and broken bones, trauma that may demand costly medical care to treat over the long term.
 In filing a claim, you may seek compensation not only for bills associated with the initial medical aid but also financial support for other damages such as:

 In the state of Kentucky, owners of public and private property have a duty to limit dangerous conditions on their land.
 The area of law is known as “premises liability,” and it holds owners accountable when they do not promote a safe environment in these ways: